-Method 1: If I have a property under contract for a ridiculously low price (say, 20% of market value) – I generally feel comfortable charging a sizable fee, simply because there is a HUGE profit margin available that I can pull from.
-If the deal makes sense, the seller will gladly pay it because even with the cost of my fee, they are still getting an awesome deal that they wouldn’t have found without my help.
+Method 1: If I have a property under contract for a ridiculously low price (say, 20% of market value), I generally feel comfortable charging a sizable fee simply because I have a HUGE profit margin available can pull from.
+If the deal makes sense, the seller will gladly pay it because even with the cost of my fee, they are still getting an awesome deal that they wouldn't have found without my help.

 Method 2: If I have a property under contract for a respectably low price (say, 50% of market value) – I will charge a 6% – 10% assignment fee (similar to a realtor commission).

-Now to clarify… I am NOT a real estate agent (nor do I ever intend to become one).
-There is a distinct difference between what an agent does, and what I (as a wholesaler) do.
+Now to clarify… I am NOT a real estate agent (nor do I intend to become one).
+There is a distinct difference between what an agent does and what I (as a wholesaler) do.

-When I structure a deal like this, there is literally a purchase agreement signed between ME and the seller.
-Once this contract is signed, I have an marketable interest in the property.
+When I structure a deal like this, a purchase agreement is signed between ME and the seller.
+Once this contract is signed, I have a marketable interest in the property.

 A realtor doesn't have this kind of arrangement.
 Instead, they are signing an agreement whereby the seller authorizes them to market the property on their behalf in exchange for a commission if/when the property sells.

-Selling property on behalf of a property owner without a license isn’t legal.
-However, if you’re selling your marketable interest in the property (via your executed purchase agreement), this is a completely different scenario.
-This is a very important, key difference between these two types of business arrangements.
+Selling property on behalf of a property owner without a license isn't legal.
+However, this is a completely different scenario if you're selling your marketable interest in the property (via your executed purchase agreement).
+This is a key difference between these two types of business arrangements.

 At The Closing Table